-- 16.1 Council will continue to develop and maintain effective partnerships between Government agencies, through the Western Sydney Planning Partnership and other forums/groups, and with community groups to achieve the planning priorities and actions identified in the Fairfield City Local Strategic Planning Statement. - 16.2 Council will undertake advocacy on behalf of the community in relation to land use and transport planning matters to achieve the Vision of the LSPS.
+16.1 Council will continue to develop and maintain effective partnerships between Government agencies, through the Western Sydney Planning Partnership and other forums/groups, and with community groups to achieve the planning priorities and actions identified in this Statement.
+16.2 Council will undertake advocacy on behalf of the community in relation to land use and transport planning matters to achieve the Vision of the LSPS.